 Beginning on November 9 and continuing until 4 p.m. on December 30, 2019, any Democratic voter in Ohio can file a simple form with the Ohio Democratic Party to run to be a delegate.
 On the form, you have to declare which candidate you support for President.
 You may change your candidate up until the December 30th deadline.
 (This is important in case your first choice decides to drop out of the race, or their petition does not have a sufficient number of signatures to qualify for the ballot.)

 On January 7, caucuses will be held in each of Ohio’s 16 congressional districts to choose who gets to be a district level delegate.
 For the second time, I will be coordinating the caucus for the 12th congressional district being held at the Willis Education Center located at 74 West William Street in Delaware.

 The rules for the caucus have been written in detail, approved by the Ohio Democratic Party, and the Democratic National Committee.
 They will be strictly adhered to with no variations allowed.
-The link for the rules is found at the bottom of the ODP Home page, ohiodems.org.
+The link for the rules can be found here.

 In the 12th district, the caucuses will select 3 female delegates, 3 male delegates, and one male alternate delegate.